An

 of VoIP calls is that congested Internet traffic has an effect on

-Discovering which PBX is the right solution for your company often depends on a number of factors.
+Discovering which PBX represents the appropriate solution for your company frequently depends on a number of factors.
 Here are some of our top PBX choices: Best on-premise PBX Systems